Financial aid application process for single, separated or divorced parents

 Who is the custodial parent?

-CSS Profile follows the same criteria as FAFSA in determining who the custodial parent is.
+CSS Profile follows the same criteria as FAFSA in determining the custodial parent.
 The custodial parent submits their information in the primary application submitted by the student.
-This application is completed using the student’s College Board login, so no additional login needs to be created by the custodial parent.
-In the primary application, the student identifies their other parent and invites that parent to contribute to their CSS Profile application.
+This application can be completed using the student’s College Board login, or the custodial parent can create their own College Board login.
+In the primary application, the student identifies their other parent, known as the noncustodial parent, and invites that parent to contribute to their CSS Profile.

 How does the noncustodial parent submit her/his information?

 The noncustodial parent creates a College Board login to submit her/his information.
 The parent links the information that they are submitting by using the CSS Profile Financial Aid ID, aka “CBFinAid ID,” associated with the student’s primary application.
-This ensures the information is combined into one application for the college.
-No access to this information is granted to either the student or non-custodial parent.
+This ensures that the information is combined into a single application for the college.
+No access to this information is granted to either the student or the custodial parent.

 What if either parent is remarried?